• 1 Player

 • Roll/Spin and Move Resolution:

-• Each turn, a player rolls 8 movement dice to determine whether a selected piece moves forward or backward on the grid.
+• Each turn, the player rolls 8 movement dice to determine whether a selected piece moves forward or backward on the grid.

-• Players, one at a time, select a die from the pool and apply it to one of their pieces.
+• The player selects a die from the pool and applies it to one of the pieces.

 • Due to defined connections one piece’s movement may trigger chain reactions across the board.